The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Energy Jump Conditions Including Heat Flux and Enthalpy Flux

 which, upon including the factor of $m_i/2$ from Eq.~\ref{eq:energy_step_2}, finally becomes

-Normalizing this equation by $\rho_1 u_1^3$ lets us use the fact that each term multiplied by $\rho_{cr}/\rho_1$ is small compared to the non-thermal pressure contribution, so it can be neglected which simplifies the analysis considerably.
-Reintroducing this integral back into Eq.~\ref{eq:energy_step_2} gives
+Normalizing this equation by $\rho_1 u_1^3$ lets us use the fact that each term multiplied by $\rho_{nt}/\rho_1$ is small compared to the non-thermal pressure contribution, so it can be neglected which simplifies the analysis considerably.
+Reintroducing this term back into Eq.~\ref{eq:energy_step_2} gives

-The terms related to $P_{cr}$ represent the extra enthalpy flux of the non-thermal particles, being brought in towards the shock with the upstream flow.
+The terms related to $P_{nt}$ represent the extra enthalpy flux of the non-thermal particles, being brought in towards the shock with the upstream flow.
+Integrating this equation over a small region around the shock front yields Eq.~\ref{eq:energy}.

-Finally, we consider the heat flux density in terms of non-thermal pressure.
-Returning to the definition of heat flux density and making the same substitutions with $\delta \vec{v} = \delta \vec{v}_{cr} + \vec{\epsilon}$, we find

-where we have assumed that the non-thermal distribution is roughly isotropic in its rest frame so that $Q_{cr,x} = 0$ and thrown out the terms proportional to $\rho_{cr}$.
-From this, we see that the heat flux density of the non-thermal distributions is approximately the $3/2$ times non-thermal pressure multiplied by the relative velocity between the two distributions.
-Combining the heat flux with the non-thermal enthalpy flux density (i.e, combining the non-thermal terms from Eq.~\ref{eq:apdx:jump} and Eq.~\ref{eq:apdx:Q}) we find the net contribution of the non-thermal particles upstream of the shock is

-Empirically, the left hand side is found to be roughly zero in the upstream region of the simulation, as seen in the bottom panel of Fig.~\ref{fig:avg_jumps}.
-For the right hand side to also be zero, this implies that the non-thermal particles must be at rest in the shock frame.
-This result is consistent with what is found in Fig.~\ref{fig:M}(b), which shows the non-thermal distribution roughly centered around the origin in the shock frame near the shock front.
-Furthermore, the condition that $u_{cr,x} = 0$ can also be connected to the steady-state solution to the Parker transport equation in the absence of non-thermal sources or sinks \citep[e.g.,][]{drury+81a,caprioli+09a}.
+From panel (d) of Figure~\ref{fig:avg_jumps} it is clear that the heat flux density and the non-thermal enthalpy flux density terms cancel each other out.
+It can be shown that this result implies that the non-thermal particles must be at rest in the shock frame.
+This result is consistent with what is found in Figure~\ref{fig:M}b, which shows the non-thermal distribution roughly centered around the origin in the shock frame near the shock front.
+Furthermore, the condition that $u_{nt,x} = 0$ can also be connected to the steady-state solution to the Parker transport equation in the absence of non-thermal sources or sinks \citep[e.g.,][]{drury+81a,caprioli+09a}.
 From the non-thermal transport picture, this condition is associated with the advection flux of the non-thermal particles balancing the diffusive flux.
 The results presented in this manuscript are likely consistent with the established CR-modified shock phenomenology, without the need to invoke a ``sub-shock''.
-In a forthcoming study we plan to re-derive the results in this manuscript in the fully relativistic limit and connect it to the standard CR-modified shock framework.
+In a forthcoming study we plan to re-derive the results in this manuscript in the fully relativistic limit and connect it to the standard Cosmic-Ray-modified shock framework.